LeonEricsson/mindex/README.md

 the final dataset comprises over 400 samples, split into validation and test sets, covering various ML topics. this benchmark dataset provides a foundation for thorough evaluation and targeted improvements of mindex's performance.

 ### evaluation
-mindex is evaluated using
+_improvements to mindex are ongoing. this section will be updated with new results._

-we employ two complementary metrics:
+mindex is evaluated on it's [benchmark dataset](#benchmark) using two complementary metrics:

 1. **top-k accuracy**: measures if any of the retrieved chunks contains the answer, using a 0.7 threshold. a score of 1 indicates successful retrieval, 0 otherwise.
 2. **mean n-gram overlap score**: calculates the average of the best chunk's n-gram overlap score per retrieval, providing more nuanced results.